Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 ## Description

-The purpose of this extension is to provide additional authentication methods that are not natively supported by Burp Suite.
+The purpose of this extension is to provide an additional authentication method that is not natively supported by Burp Suite.
 Currently, this tool only supports OAuth v1.